KPS 9566: Background and other standards

 Although the Korean writing system includes individual symbols (jamo) for consonants and vowels, serving as an alphabet, Korean text is properly typeset with these symbols composed into blocks for each syllable.
 Wansung code included individual Korean syllable blocks separately, treating them as a large set of characters similarly to Hanja, and was first defined by the third edition of the South Korean standard KS C 5601.
 The first edition had defined an encoding of individual jamo which allowed syllable blocks to be encoded as sequences, which was named N-byte Hangul, and had not been adopted as widely as intended.

 Wansung code did not encode all possible modern Korean syllables, only a selection of the 2350 most common, although it allowed them to be specified using combining sequences, which often were not supported.
 An alternative encoding, also South Korean, named Johab did, and served as a competitor to Wansung for some time.
 Unified Hangul Code (UHC), introduced by Microsoft with Windows 95, extended EUC-KR, allowing the use of invalid EUC double-byte codes to represent all other syllables available in Johab.
 A similar approach was taken by the Mainland Chinese GBK encoding, extending GB 2312 with support for Traditional Chinese and for less common Chinese characters by encoding them to double-byte codes invalid in EUC-CN.

 South Korea was not the only country developing an ISO 2022 DBCS for Korean: the Mainland Chinese GB 12052 was published in 1989.
 This was not closely related to Wansung code, although it also included composed syllables.
 Instead, it corresponded to GB 2312 with Korean syllables (and 94 Hanja) replacing the Chinese characters, except for the inclusion of a dollar sign in place of a yuan sign.
 It was developed for use by the Korean minority in north-eastern China.

 Likewise, North Korea developed KPS 9566.
-Although North Korea and South Korea both use Korean Chosŏn'gŭl (Hangul) as their primary writing system, they use different lexicographical orders.
+Although North Korea and South Korea both use Korean Hangul as their primary writing system, they use different lexicographical orders.
 Hence, character ordering differs between Wansung code and KPS 9566.

 KPS 9566 has undergone several revisions, including editions of 1997 and 2003, mainly to enhance compatibility with Unicode.
 These are commonly indicated by specifying the year (e.g. KPS 9566-97, 9566-2003).
 The current edition as of the release of Red Star OS 3.0 appears to be KPS 9566-2011, which adds Kim Jong Un to the list of leaders.
 The publicly available code chart for the 1997 edition of KPS 9566 shows a ISO 2022 94×94 plane.
 The more recent editions, from what sources of information are available outside of North Korea itself, appear to define additional allocations outside of the EUC plane (similarly to GBK or UHC).